Virginia Park Historic District: History

 The district was laid out in 1893 by developed by John W. Leggett, Frank E. Snow, and Joseph C. Hough.
 Ninety-two lots were platted and each given a name (such as Tanglewood, Thisteldown, and Sorrento) in the original plat.
 The developers placed a number of restrictions on the area to ensure an attractive community.
 This quiet boulevard attracted a mix of businessmen and professionals.
-The first houses were constructed in 1895, and by 1908 more than two dozen houses had been constructed in the district.
+The first houses were constructed in 1895.
+By 1908 more than two dozen houses had been constructed in the district.

 By 1910, homeowners became concerned about the effect of the increasing commercialization of Woodward Avenue on property values, and they formed the Virginia Avenue Improvement Association.
 The association proposed to re-landscape the subdivision, and it developed an attractive entrance to the community.
-The neighborhood continued to thrive during the 1920s, but in the 1930s it suffered from the Great Depression, the effects of which continued through the 1940s.
+The neighborhood continued to thrive during the 1920s.
+It suffered in the 1930s from the Great Depression, the effects of which continued through the 1940s.

 By the 1950s and 1960s, many of the houses had absentee landlords, or were divided into rooming houses.
 The Algiers Motel, at one time located at the corner of Virginia Park and Woodward, was the scene of an incident of police brutality during the 1967 Detroit riot where three men were killed and others were beaten.

 In 1979, General Motors announced its plan to renovate the area north of its World Headquarters.
 This fostered rehabilitation in the Virginia Park district.
 The Algiers Motel was demolished in 1979, and replaced with a park space.
 The Virginia Park Historic District is considered to mark the northern boundary of the New Center area of Detroit.

-In 2022, one of Detroit’s last remaining brick roads, built in 1907 in Virginia Park, has begun a $2 million rehabilitation.
+In 2022, one of Detroit's last remaining brick streets, built in 1907 in Virginia Park, began a $2 million rehabilitation.
 Stretching three blocks along Virginia Park Street between Woodward Ave, and the Lodge Freeway.
-As many as 20,000 age appropriate Nelsonville block pavers have been assembled for the repair work.
+As many as 20,000 age-appropriate Nelsonville block pavers have been assembled for the repair work.